p4-mapreduce

 Mocking

-This tutorial explains Python mock object library by walking through a project 4 test case.
-By the end of this tutorial, you should be able to use step through a test case that uses mocking and understand how it provides input to your code.
+This tutorial explains Python mocking by walking through a Project 4 test case.
+By the end of this tutorial, you should be able to step through a test case that uses mocking and understand how it provides input to your code.

 Overview

-There are 3 types of test cases in project 4 apart from code style and scripting.
+There are 3 types of test cases in project 4 apart from code style and shell scripting.

 Test case name | Description |